-Due to the fact that basically the only enemies in this dungeon are Sahagin, the sewers didn’t make for a very engaging segment.
+Due to the fact that nearly the only enemies in this dungeon are Sahagin, the sewers didn’t make for a very engaging segment.
 All I have to say about it was that there were a number of portcullises, and the game had the good decency to give us cables to follow from the doors to the panels that would unlock them.
 Finally, we made our way into the manor, where Deepground troops were just standing around facing away from the manhole.
 Were they worried that someone was going to try to escape through the manor and then out the monster-infested sewer, but not the other way around?

 Because we were lost, I kept returning to a room that seemed to have exits, but didn’t.
 This was actually a room full of infinite enemies who attacked from vantage points that seemed to be within Vincent’s jumping height, but were actually blocked off by invisible walls.
 Not only did this cost us most of our healing items and a shitload of bullets, but it didn’t fetch us many rewards either, since the enemies dropped their items where we couldn’t reach them.
 Suffice to say, we were a little pissed once we finally found the elevator.
 While most of this was our fault, I’ll say that Square Enix really should have redesigned the stupid infinite soldier room to keep it from looking like a damned exit.
-You can see how the developers ended up with this problem, even though I’m still grumpy about it: the ledges in this room look like you could double-jump onto them, but the Japanese version of DoC doesn’t have the double-jump!
+You can see how the developers ended up with this problem, even though I’m still grumpy about it: the ledges in this room look like you could double-jump onto them, but the Japanese version of DoC didn’t have the double-jump!

 In any event, Cait Sith’s segment wasn’t much worth talking about except for the plot at the end.
 We guided the puppet into a room lit with green, radioactive waste, where he stumbled upon Deepground dropping a crate full of prisoners into the waste.
 While this was awful enough on its own, a great beast reached out of the pool and grabbed the crate, pulling it under the waste (in hindsight, I’m not entirely sure which model they used for this beast, as the creature you eventually fight is… well, to avoid spoilers, let’s just say that I have concerns).
 But when Cait Sith remarked aloud about the monster, he discovered he wasn’t alone: Nero had found him, and identified the monster in the waste pool as an “Usher of souls.”
-He then curiously added: “My brother,” and then “Omega,” with no suggestion of exactly how one concept had led into the other.
+He then curiously added: “My brother,” and then “Omega,” with no suggestion of exactly how one concept led into the other, and then the third.
 Naturally, the very next thing Nero did was to destroy the Cait Sith puppet.

 After this interlude, we returned to Vincent, who was now inside the Shinra manor proper, specifically in the laboratory basement.
 After restocking at a jukebox (you remember the jukebox and elevator that have always been in the Shinra manor basement, right?)
 Vincent found himself in the old library, which was apparently fully intact.
 Wait, are you serious?
 The WRO’s first act wasn’t to confiscate this world-destroying information and equipment information years ago?